AaravAgarwal05/Sentinel-Agent/README.md

 1. **Detection** — A detector returns an `IncidentCandidate` for a failing pod.
 2. **Deduplication** — If an OPEN incident exists for the same `(incident_type, namespace, resource_name)`, its `last_seen_at` is updated instead of creating a new record.
-3. **Context Collection** — On **new incident** creation, `CollectionService` collects Pod, Deployment, ReplicaSet, Namespace, Events, and Node context and persists it to the `incident_context` table.
-Duplicate updates skip collection.
+3. **Context Collection** — On new incident creation, `CollectionService` collects Pod, Deployment, ReplicaSet, Namespace, Events, and Node context and persists it to the `incident_context` table.
+4. **Diagnostic Analysis** — `DiagnosticService` matches the incident type to an analyzer, runs analysis against the collected context, and persists a `DiagnosticReport`.
+If no analyzer matches, a fallback report is created.
+5. **Transport Enqueue** — `TransportService` enqueues the incident + diagnostic report for delivery (always, even on fallback reports).
-4. **Resolution** — When a previously-failing pod becomes healthy (all containers ready) or is deleted, all OPEN incidents for that namespace/name are marked RESOLVED.
+6. **Resolution** — When a previously-failing pod becomes healthy (all containers ready) or is deleted, all OPEN incidents for that namespace/name are marked RESOLVED.
-5. **Persistence** — All incidents are persisted via `IncidentRepository` to the local SQLite database.

 ### Components